The Definitive Ranking of B2B Payment Methods

 These are leveraged by companies more often as they are cheap to process, but they come with their own unique challenges.

-- They typically take 3-5 days to clear and so are slightly faster than checks, but slower than wire payments.
+- ACH payments typically take 3-5 days to clear and so are slightly faster than checks, but slower than wire payments.

 - They often still need intervention from an accounts payable department as most companies gather all invoices that are due and put them through an approval process to release payment.